creativestyle/checkout-by-amazon-doc/workflow.rst

 Capturing the payment amount
 ----------------------------

-After a successful authorization, you can capture funds against the authorization.
-The capture, similar to the authorization, can be requested in two modes: manual and automatic. **By default you should capture the order amount at the moment you ship the ordered items by creating an invoice.** You are only allowed to enable automatic capture if you sell digital goods or you ship items the same day they are ordered.
-Moreover you have to be white-listed by Amazon Payments.
-Contact Amazon Payments if you want to use this option.

-:ref:`configuration-payment-action` option in the extension settings allows to switch between manual and automatic capture mode.
-For `Manual authorization` & `Authorization` actions the capture is triggerd by creating manually an invoice for the order in the Magento admin.
-For `Authorize & capture` action, the capture is requested automatically as soon as authorization is confirmed by Amazon Payments.
+After a successful authorization, you can capture funds against the authorization. :ref:`configuration-payment-action` option in the extension settings allows to switch between manual and automatic capture mode.
+For `Manual authorization` actions the capture is triggerd by creating manually an invoice for the order in the Magento admin.
+For `Authorize & capture` action, the capture is requested automatically as soon as authorization is confirmed by Amazon Pay.

 Manual capture